In recent years, many copyright holders have complained that Cloudflare does little to nothing to stop pirate sites from using its services.

-Cloudflare sees things differently.
-The company positions itself as a neutral service provider that doesn’t ‘host’ any infringing content.
-They just pass on information that is cached on its services temporarily.
+Cloudflare sees itself as a neutral intermediary that mostly passes on bits.
+If it doesn’t ‘host’ any infringing content, it just passes on information that is cached on its services temporarily.

 Identifying ‘Infringing’ Customers